Hispanic Heritage Month

-Why Being 200% Hispanic and American Is a Game-Changer for Representation
+Why Being 200% Hispanic and American Is a Game-Changer for Authenticity

 A new demographic has entered the chat and they are making a mark: the “200%ers.”
 These individuals, deeply rooted in their Hispanic heritage yet fully embraced as Americans, embody a bicultural identity that shapes their values, experiences, and aspirations.
 The L.A.
 Times describes the term as a quick, snackable descriptor for the many ethnically challenged among us; there’s no fumbling for the right words to describe nor validate your existence”.
 The difference between them and the stereotypical Hispanic audience you ask?
 The 200%ers are reshaping how Hispanic audiences are perceived in the media to ensure they showcase the nuances of the identities that encompass their communities.